nsv-format/nsv/properties.md

 The only issue — you'd have to sidecar that information to the decoding step somehow.
 Core NSV does not support this approach whatsoever because it'd overly complicate handling real backslash sequences.
 And `escape` is already the identity when there's no `\`s, newlines, and the string is non-empty.

+Yet another one, a generalisation of the previous.
+Since encode/decode cleanly decompose into a pair of spills/unspills plus escape/unescape, it is entirely possible to replace the escape/unescape step with anything, as long as it handles LF and the empty string.
+Then, technically, the pair of spills is defining what could be considered a family of encodings, with swappable escaping logic allowing to use whatever is least likely to have collisions with the data being encoded.
+For multidimensional ragged data, any escaping that does not do `\\` for escaping the escape character would do great.
+Sad we're in this world and not one where people know better than using escape character in its own escape sequence.
+For anything regex-heavy, or TeX, any escaping that doesn't make `\` special would do.